droguljic/doff/README.md

 ### `doff.use(options)`

 <b>Available only on the default instance!</b><br>
-Overwrite options of the default instance with provided ones and return the default instance.
+Overwrite the options of the default instance with provided ones and return the default instance.

 ### `doff.create(options)`

 <b>Available only on the default instance!</b><br>
-Create the new instance with provided options.
+Create the new instance using a provided options.

 ### `doff.getOptions()`

-Return the options of target instance.
+Return the options of a target instance.

 ### `doff.aim(target[, options])`